Keynote

 John Shepherd leads Australia's national Digital ID policy and system development at the Department of Finance.
 He oversees Digital ID legislation, regulatory arrangements, and cross-government data policy collaboration.
 With over 33 years in the Australian Public Service, his career spans leadership roles at the ABS and ATO, where he focused on major data programs and large-scale digital transformation.

-Rhiannon Pilkington is an Associate Professor at the University of Adelaide and co-Director of the BetterStart group and BEBOLD platform.
+Rhiannon Pilkington is an Associate Professor at the Adelaide University and co-Director of the BetterStart group and BEBOLD platform.
 An epidemiologist specializing in linked administrative data, she co-leads the Thriving Families initiative.
 Her research evaluates the impact of policies on early childhood, child protection, and youth justice.
 Rhiannon collaborates with organizations across Australia to bring a public health perspective to service design and delivery.